Board of DirectorsNational Eagle Center

 Don was born and raised in Wabasha, MN and spent his career in business in the agriculture sector.
 Since retiring in Wabasha, Don is an active member of the community.
 Don was co-chair of the NEC’s 2005-2102 Capital Campaign and has served two separate terms on the NEC’s Board, most recently since 2013.

 Carol Scott is a Wabasha native and active member of the community.
-Her career as a Licensed Social Worker with St. Elizabeth’s Medical Center (Wabasha, MN) involved significant experience with geriatrics, preschoolers, disabled, homeless, low income individuals, and families.
-Carol also serves on the Board of Directors for Wabasha-Kellogg Chamber of Commerce, Wabasha-Kellogg Community Foundation.
+Now retired from a career as a Licensed Social Worker with St. Elizabeth’s Medical Center (Wabasha, MN), Carol also serves on the Board of Directors for Wabasha-Kellogg Chamber of Commerce, Wabasha-Kellogg Community Foundation.
 She has served on the National Eagle Center’s Board since it’s earliest days.

 Suzanne Blue, owner of Sturdiwheat Foods, Inc., serves numerous civic and nonprofit organizations across the state.
 Currently, she serves on the board of directors for the Minnesota Historical Society and Audubon Minnesota.
 She is serving a second term on the National Eagle Center’s Board of Directors.